-The Trace of An Implied Presence
+The Trace of an Implied Presence

-Tiona Nekkia McClodden
+Curated by Tiona Nekkia McClodden

-The Trace of an Implied Presence is a new installation work produced as a result of my time spent in research within BAM’s Hamm Archives, in particular the archives of Dance Black America (DBA), the festival produced in 1983.
-Dance Black America was one of the most dynamic presentations of dance in America, presenting legendary Black dancers, choreographers, scholars, and dance company’s through films, live presentations, panels, and workshops The festival was presented April 21 – 24, 1983 by the collaboration of festival directors Mikki Shepard (lead curator) who worked at the Brooklyn Academy of Music and Patricia Kerr Ross (deceased) who brought in the support of the State University of New York.
+This project was created as result of my time spent in research within BAM’s Hamm Archives during 2019, in particular the archives of Dance Black America (DBA), the festival produced in 1983.
+Dance Black America was one of the most dynamic presentations of dance in America, presenting legendary Black dancers, choreographers, scholars, and dance companies through films, live presentations, panels, and workshops.
+The festival was presented April 21 – 24, 1983 by the collaboration of festival directors Mikki Shepard (lead curator) who worked at the Brooklyn Academy of Music and Patricia Kerr Ross (deceased) who brought in the support of the State University of New York.
 The weekend festival explored the range of dance in America centering Blackness and the African Diaspora over the span of 300 years while showcasing the richly diverse traditions of African-American dance within the groupings; Black Dance on Film, Black Social + Street Dance, and Black Concert Dance.
 Dancers, choreographers, scholars, and dance companies presented a range of programming from workshops, panels, and dance concerts.
 Alvin Ailey to Chuck Davis to Garth Fagan.
-The uniqueness of this gathering, however, was in the inclusion of younger dance ensembles like the Rock Steady Crew (the first professional breakdance ensemble) and the Jazzy Jumpers, a group of teenage girls who became one of the highlights of the weekend through their exhibition of acrobatic jump-roping.
+The uniqueness of this gathering, however, was in the inclusion of younger dance ensembles that bridged a gap between older and emerging forms of dance at a crucial moment in history.